juancadile/PyETR-myfork/docs/glossary.md

     \{1,2\} = \{2,1\} = \{1,1,2\}
 \]

 are three (of many possible) ways of writing the same thing: the set whose members are $1$ and $2$ only (note that repeating a member in the description has no effect).
-However, note that a [State](#state) is by definition a kind of set, but when a set is considered as a state we use a different notation (TODO see that entry).
+However, note that a [State](#state) is by definition a kind of set, but when a set is considered as a state we use a different notation, see [Stages and states](usage/view_construction.md#stages-and-states) and [Do atoms](usage/view_construction.md#do-atoms) in View construction.

 In PyETR, all sets are finite, so we usually write 'set' when we really mean 'finite set'.
 In ETR, all sets involved in the construction of a [View](#view) are finite, but note that some entities, such as "the set of all views", are infinite sets.